 - 1. Check the packing list that came with the shipment.
 Make certain all the boxes have been received.
 Each label will have a box number and total for the shipment (1 of 5, 2 of 5).
 The packing list has the total number of boxes noted at the bottom. - 2.
+Check the pond depth.
+Is the pond deep enough for the unit being installed? - 3.
 Verify the incoming voltage where it will be connected to the control panel.
 Does the measured voltage match the rated motor voltage requirements?
-Note the HP, voltage and phase on the packing list. - 3.
+Note the HP, voltage and phase on the packing list. - 4.
 Is there a VFD operating from the same power supply or in the vicinity that might interfere with the GFCI?